-"LIBOR," with respect to an Interest Period, will be the rate (expressed as a percentage per annum) for deposits in United States dollars for a sixmonth period beginning on the second London Banking Day after the Determination Date that appears either on Telerate Page 3750 or Bloomberg page BBAM1 as of 11:00 a.m., London time, on the Determination Date.
+"LIBOR," with respect to an Interest Period, will be the rate (expressed as a percentage per annum) for deposits in United States dollars for a six-month period beginning on the second London Banking Day after the Determination Date that appears either on Telerate Page 3750 or Bloomberg page BBAM1 as of 11:00 a.m., London time, on the Determination Date.
 If Telerate Page 3750 and Bloomberg page BBAM1 do not include such a rate or are unavailable on a Determination Date, the Calculation Agent will request the principal London office of each of four major banks in the London interbank market, as selected by the Calculation Agent, to provide such bank's offered quotation (expressed as a percentage per annum), as of approximately 11:00 a.m., London time, on such Determination Date, to prime banks in the London interbank market for deposits in a Representative Amount in United States dollars for a six-month period beginning on the second London Banking Day after the Determination Date.
-If at least two such offered quotations are so provided, LIBOR for the Interest Period will be the arithmetic mean of such quotations.
+If a least two such offered quotations are so provided, LIBOR for the Interest Period will be the arithmetic mean of such quotations.
 If fewer than two such quotations are so provided, the Calculation Agent will request each of three major banks in New York City, as selected by the Calculation Agent, to provide such bank's rate (expressed as a percentage per annum), as of approximately 11:00 a.m., New York City time, on such Determination Date, for loans in a Representative Amount in United States dollars to leading European banks for a six-month period beginning on the second London Banking Day after the Determination Date.
-If at least two such rates are so provided, LIBOR for the Interest Period will be the arithmetic mean of such rates.
-If fewer than two such rates are so provided, then LIBOR for the Interest Period will be LIBOR in effect with respect to the immediately preceding Interest Period.
+If at least two such as is never the calculation agent will request each of three major banks in New York City, as selected by the Calculation Agent, to provide such bank's rate (expressed as a percentage per annum), as of approximately 11:00 a.m., New York City time, on such Determination Date, for loans in a Representative Amount in United States dollars to leading European banks for a six-month period beginning